aegiz/Twitter-list/README.md

 # Twitter-list

-## Objectif :
+## Objective :

-Contruire une application pour trier ses following Twitter en différentes listes.
+Build an application to sort easily your followings into lists.

-## Technos :
+## Tech stack :

 - AngularJS
 - Hull.io